-Table 3-2 Description of Tuning Mode
+Table 4-2 Tuning Mode Configuration Parameters

-Parameter Description Quick tuning In this mode, external interference and bandwidth are not considered.
-A quick optimization is performed to optimize channel, power, and management frame power.
+Parameter Description In this mode, external interference and bandwidth are not considered.
+A quick optimization Quick tuning is performed to optimize channel, power, and management frame power.
 Deep tuning In this mode, external interference and bandwidth are considered.
 A deep optimization is performed to optimize channel, power, and management frame power.
 Click to expand Advanced Settings to configure the scanning time, channel bandwidth and channels.
 Scanning time: Indicates the time for scanning channels during the optimization.
 Roaming Sensitivity: The roam sensitivity can be optimized based on the actual environment to ensure fast roaming of wireless devices.
 Transmit power: Increasing the transmit power enhances both the strength and coverage of the wireless signal, but it may also introduce interference to surrounding wireless networks.
 With this feature enabled, the AP will automatically adjust the transmit power based on the environment.
 2.4G Channel bandwidth: Indicates the channel bandwidth.
 The channel bandwidth will be calculated by the system if Default is selected.
+Selected channels: Indicates the channel bandwidth.
+The channel bandwidth will be calculated by the system if Default is selected.
 Selected channels: Indicates the channels to be optimized.
-Selected channels: Indicates the channels to be optimized.
-Geround Channel bandwidth: Indicates the channels to be optimized.
-Channel bandwidth: Indicates the channels to be optimized.
-Channel bandwidth: Indicates the channels to be optimized. be calculated by the system if Default is selected.Selected channels: Indicates the channels to be optimized.